ebu/test-engine-live-tools/README.md

 # Installation

+The easiest way to install is to use the `npm` package.
+This will give you the latest released version and install all dependencies (except ffmpeg and MP4Box, you need to provide these yourself):

+    # npm install test-engine-live-tools

-Clone the code and install the dependencies using npm.
-Be sure to provide your own MP4Box and ffmpeg binaries, they are not included.
+If you wish to use a different version from the Git repository you have to clone the code and install the dependencies using npm.
+Also, be sure to provide your own MP4Box and ffmpeg binaries, they are not included.

     # git clone https://github.com/ebu/test-engine-live-tools.git
     # cd test-engine-live-tools
     # npm install

-In the future this package will be provided as a npm package.

 # Usage